Paul Vallas: Superintendent of Bridgeport Public Schools

-In December 2011, Vallas was hired by the board of education for Bridgeport, Connecticut to become the interim superintendent of Bridgeport Public Schools, effective January 1, 2012.
+In December 2011, Vallas was hired by the board of education for Bridgeport, Connecticut, to become the interim superintendent of Bridgeport Public Schools, effective January 1, 2012.

 In June 2013, Vallas became the permanent superintendent of the Bridgeport Public Schools.
 In July, Connecticut Superior Court Justice Barbara Bellis ordered Vallas removed from the position after he neglected to complete mandated coursework and certification.
-The Connecticut Supreme Court overturned the ruling of the Bellis and ordered that Vallas be reinstated.
+The Connecticut Supreme Court overturned the ruling of Bellis and ordered that Vallas be reinstated.

-Vallas resigned on November 8, 2013 in order to run for lieutenant governor of Illinois.
+Vallas resigned on November 8, 2013, to run for lieutenant governor of Illinois.

 Chicago State University

 In January 2017, Governor of Illinois Bruce Rauner appointed Vallas to a vacant seat on the board of trustees of Chicago State University.
 Rauner's appointment of Vallas surprised some, as they had previously been political rivals.
 Rauner recommended that Vallas be made board chairman, despite the board having already elected a chairman months earlier.
 Instead, Vallas was made board secretary.
-Weeks after the appointment, Rauner recommended that Vallas be made a crisis manager for the University.
+Weeks after the appointment, Rauner recommended that Vallas be a crisis manager for the university.
 This was not done.

-After the university announced their intent to hire a new interim president as well as create and fill a position of chief administrative officer, Rauner recommended Vallas as his choice to serve as the interim president of Chicago State University.
-The board allowed for Vallas to apply for the two positions, but only once he stepped down from his position on their board.
+After the university announced its intent to hire a new interim president and create and fill the position of chief administrative officer, Rauner recommended Vallas as his choice to serve as the interim president of Chicago State University.
+The board allowed Vallas to apply for the two positions, but only once he stepped down from his position on their board.
 Objections were raised to the prospect of Vallas serving as president, with criticisms including objections to Rauner's level of involvement in choosing Vallas and other criticism opposing appointing Vallas, who is white, to lead a largely African-American university.
 In April, the university's board of trustees chose to appoint Rachel Lindsey as interim president, and appointed Vallas to serve as chief administrative officer.
 He served in the position during 2017 and 2018.
 In late-January 2018, after it became known that Vallas intended to leave the job to run for mayor of Chicago, the university's board dismissed him and expressed anger towards him, accusing him of using his position at the university to bolster his political prospects.
-Vallas had served only half the time that his contract with the university specified.
+Vallas had served only half the time his contract with the university specified.